Klondike, Yukon

 The Klondike (/ˈklɒndaɪk/; from Tr'ondëk 'hammerstone water') is a region of the territory of Yukon, in northwestern Canada.
 It lies around the Klondike River, a small river that enters the Yukon River from the east at Dawson City.
 The area is merely an informal geographic region, and has no function to the territory as any kind of administrative region.

 The Klondike is famed due to the Klondike Gold Rush, which started in 1896 and lasted until 1899.
-Gold has been mined continuously in that area, except for a pause in the late 1960s and early 1970s.
+Since then, gold has been mined continuously in that area, except for a pause in the late 1960s and early 1970s.

+In 2023, the cultural landscape of the Tr'ondëk-Klondike was inscribed as a UNESCO World Heritage Site, because of its testimony to the adaptation of the Tr'ondëk Hwëch'in people to the European colonization that began in the late 19th century.